coralproject/talk/docs/architecture-metadata.md

 ### Setting Metadata

-Talk provides [a service layer](https://github.com/coralproject/talk/blob/c59c09e1f42c51eed3b0d57b7c2882fc7b5edc13/services/metadata.js) allowing developer to `set` and `unset` metadata on objects in a way similar to key-value stores.
+Talk provides [a service layer](https://github.com/coralproject/talk/blob/c59c09e1f42c51eed3b0d57b7c2882fc7b5edc13/services/metadata.js) allowing developers to `set` and `unset` metadata on objects in a way similar to key-value stores.

 Let's say that I want to add a custom field called `potency` to a comment.